isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     [[suppress(tag)]]

-where "tag" is the anchor name of the item where the Enforcement rule appears (e.g., for C.134 it is "Rh-public"), or the name of a profile group-of-rules ("types", "bounds", or "lifetime").
+where "tag" is the anchor name of the item where the Enforcement rule appears (e.g., for C.134 it is "Rh-public"), the name of a profile group-of-rules ("type", "bounds", or "lifetime"), or a specific rule in a profile ("type.4", or "bounds.2").

 ## <a name="SS-struct"></a> In.struct: The structure of this document